Passenger rights

 - The carrier is not held liable if the cancellation or delay is due to unavoidable extraordinary circumstances; compensation is always due, however, even in such circumstances[11].

-Moreover, users’ rights when using rail services include being provided information about these services and related matters both before and during and after the journey.
 The Regulation was adopted by Parliament at second reading in April 2021 (Regulation (EU) 2021/782).
 The Commission is planning to adopt an implementing regulation in accordance with Regulation (EU) 2021/782 to simplify the process for rail passengers to request reimbursement or compensation by creating a standard form in the event that rail services are delayed or cancelled.
-Passengers will be given the right to submit their requests to any EU rail service company using this form.
-Moreover, it will be ensured that people with impairments or limited mobility can access this form.

 C. Maritime and inland waterway transport: Regulation (EU) No 1177/2010